Pttn/rieMiner/README.md

 # PrimorialNumber = 40
 # PrimorialOffsets = 4209995887, 4209999247, 4210002607, 4210005967, 7452755407, 7452758767, 7452762127, 7452765487, 8145217177, 8145220537, 8145223897, 8145227257
 # Debug = 0
+# For solo mining, add consensus rules in the GetBlockTemplate RPC call, each separated by a comma. 'segwit' must be present.
+# Rules = segwit
 ```

 It is also possible to use custom configuration file paths, examples: